How to Start a Sandblasting Business

 Are you in the construction industry and looking for a business idea?
 A sandblasting business to remove old paint and coatings could be an opportunity for you to be your own boss and make a good living.

-According to Global Market Insights, the sandblasting machine market size was $400 million in 2018 and was expected to grow over 5% per year through 2025.
+According to Global Market Insights, the sandblasting services market size was $400 million in 2018 and was expected to grow over 5% per year through 2025.
 Due to the many industrial uses of sandblasting, the sandblasting market was not significantly impacted by the pandemic.

 The increased industrial uses of sandblasting are in the marine, petrochemical, building, and construction of heavy equipment sectors.
 There is also a growing market in the vehicle sanding market, particularly for classic cars.
 The use in architectural remodels and repairs should also drive growth.

 Your target market will be companies and individuals who are restoring or repairing items.

 Skills, Experience, and Education Useful in Running a Sandblasting Business

 There are several specific skills that you will need to open a sandblasting business.

 - Experience.
 Experience working in a sandblasting business is valuable.